 5.2.12 IAB support function

+The support for IAB comprises several functions.

 The BAP mapping configuration function allows the IAB-donor-CU to provide BAP mapping which includes the backhaul routing configuration and/or BH RLC channel mapping information for IAB-donor-DU or IAB-DU.
-This function also enables the IAB-donor-CU to provide BAP header rewriting configuration to the IAB-DU.
+This function also enables the IAB-donor-CU to provide the BAP header rewriting configuration, the buffer size threshold for DL local rerouting, and the re-routing disable indicator to the IAB-DU or IAB-donor-DU.

-The gNB-DU resource configuration function is used by the IAB-donor-CU to provide cell resource configuration for an IAB-donor-DU or an IAB-DU, and/or NA resource configuration of a parent node IAB-DU or IAB-donor-DU serving the collocated IAB-MT for an IAB-donor-DU or an IAB-DU, and/or information about the child node’s cell resource configuration and other periodic configurations to a parent IAB-node or an IAB-donor-DU.
+The gNB-DU resource configuration function is used by the IAB-donor-CU to provide cell resource configuration for an IAB-donor-DU or an IAB-DU, and/or NA resource configuration of a parent node IAB-DU or IAB-donor-DU serving the collocated IAB-MT, and/or information about the child node’s cell resource configuration and other periodic configurations to a parent IAB-node or an IAB-donor-DU.
 This function also allows the IAB-donor-CU to provide the semi-static cell resource configuration of a neighbour node or a peer parent-node of a child node, whereas this neighbor node or a peer parent can be an IAB-donor-DU or an IAB-DU.

 The IAB TNL address configuration function enables the IAB-donor-CU to request IP address(es) to be used for IAB-node(s) from an IAB-donor-DU, or to request from an IAB-donor-DU the removal of IP address(es) used for IAB-node(s).
-This function is also used by the IAB-donor-CU to provide an IAB-donor-DU with the IP address information of traffic to be transferred to a peer IAB-donor-DU via an inter-donor-DU tunnel.
+This function is also used by the IAB-donor-CU to provide an IAB-donor-DU with the IP address information of the traffic to be transferred to a peer IAB-donor-DU via an inter-donor-DU tunnel.

 The IAB UP configuration update function allows the update of BH information or the UP TNL information between the IAB-donor-CU and an IAB-DU.